dddappp/aptos-forms-demo/README.md

 -d mysql:5.7
 ```

-## Programming
+## ~~Programming~~

+### How to design a form and get its schema

+XRender is a form solution open-sourced by Alibaba.
+It supports designing and rendering forms and submitting form data in JSON format to backends.
+It was originally a Web2 solution.
+But obviously we can improve it and make it work for Web3.

+You can use this Form Schema Builder to design a form: https://xrender.fun/schema-builder-online

+You can use the *Export (导出)* button to export the form's schema to the clipboard, then save the exported schema as a plain text file.

+### Run dddappp Project Creation Tool

 We use the XRender form schema file `./form-schema/form.json` to generate the DDDML model file.
 The generated model file is available at `./dddml/forms.yaml`.

-### Run dddappp Project Creation Tool

 In repository root directory, run: